 2. Register your school with IOAPA and assign a site coordinator and mentor

 The first step is for principals to register their schools on our website (below).
 As part of this step, schools agree to program requirements and assign a site coordinator and a mentor.
-Be sure to fill out and send in the Mentor Designation Form for this school year (also available in Appendix A of the Mentor Handbook).
+Be sure to fill out and send in the Mentor Designation Form for this school year.
 This form is what enables mentors to receive a stipend.

 For spring semester courses, if a school has already registered during the current academic year: Schools that have already registered for the current academic year will be redirected to step 2 (student nomination).

-Completing the school registration page sends the principal an automated email with a link in it to nominate the student.
-The principal either needs to complete the nomination or forward the link to the site coordinator or mentor to complete.
+Completing the school registration page sends school staff an automated email with a link in it to enroll students.

 Register Your School